verginicabm/RoWordNet/README.md

 ### Relations access

 Synsets are linked by relations (encoded as directed edges in a graph).
-A synset usually has outbound as well as inbound relation, To obtain the outbound relations of a synset use ``wn.outbound_relations()`` with the synset id as parameter.
+A synset usually has outbound as well as inbound relation.
+To obtain the outbound relations of a synset use ``wn.outbound_relations()`` with the synset id as parameter.
 The result is a list of tuples like ``(synset_id, relation)`` encoding the target synset and the relation that starts from the current synset (given as parameter) to the target synset.

 ```python
 synset_id = wn.synsets("tren")[2] # select the third synset from all synsets containing word "tren"